 The helm is the mechanism behind the instrument panel that converts the wheel’s rotary motion into a push-pull motion on the cable.
 The steering wheel attaches to the helm.
 Rotary steering helms have a round gear around which the cable turns as you turn the wheel.
 There are two types of rotary helms, with different applications, strengths and weaknesses.

 Planetary gear type: This alternative style uses three or more gears that mesh internally with the cable drum to move the core of the steering cable.
-The Safe-T II design takes up the least possible space behind the dash, so it’s recommended for boats with small dashboards, or with instruments clustered around the wheel.
+The Safe-T II design from SeaStar, or the similar Rotech T71FC helm from Uflex, takes up the least possible space behind the dash, so it’s recommended for boats with small dashboards, or with instruments clustered around the wheel.
 Drawbacks include many wear points and more accumulated backlash (free play or “slop”) from four or more gears meshing (compared with two typically found in reduction gear helms).
 They fit outboards up to V-4 size only.